symcbean/CaPy/README.md

   The timeframe for the request will be derived from the current time and the wait time.
 An additional 3 minutes is added to the start/end of the window to allow for clocks being out of sync.

 * **-x**, **--x-script** **SCRIPTFILE**
-  Read a customer set of HTTP requests from SCRIPTFILE and apply.
+  Read a custom set of HTTP requests from SCRIPTFILE and apply.
 This requires AllowUserFiles=True in the ini file.

 * **-v**, **--verbose**
   Enable verbose output (to stderr)